Bahurudeen-Developer/Crud_project/README.md

-# Employee Management CRUD Project
+# Employee Management CRUD Project Using Django

 ## Project Overview
 This is a simple Employee Management system built with Django.